 Greening your NatureHood!
 A forest planted by humans, then left to nature’s own devices, typically takes at least 100 years to mature.
 But what if we could make the process happen ten times faster?
 In this short talk, eco-entrepreneur Shubhendu Sharma explains how to create a mini-forest ecosystem anywhere.

 How often do you see many different species of birds flying through the sky together all at once ?
 Maybe on the day Nature Canada organized the Ottawa Bird Day parade!
 Around 60 students from the Centennial Public School got creative and made puppets of many different species of birds to bring on their walk along the Ottawa River, along with masks they made to match their winged friends, and started their journey.
 These energetic birds ranged from a Red-Throated Hummingbird to an American Goldfinch, a Grey Goose and so much more!
-Once they reached Bate Island, located in the Ottawa river, they stopped for a quick snack of sunflower seeds.… read more →
+Once they reached Bate Island, located in the Ottawa river, they stopped for a quick snack of sunflower seeds.
+Once their “bird feeding” was finished, they grabbed their garbage… read more →

 Why are Purple Martins disappearing?
 Recently, there has been a sharp drop in the number of Purple Martins in Ontario and the reason behind this is not clear.
 Figuring out where they go to escape our cold winters will go a long way in helping us understand why their numbers are dropping.
 To start answering the question of why they’re disappearing, we started a project called the Purple Martin Project which is a collaboration between Nature Canada and York and Manitoba university scientists.
 Phase one of the project involved attaching tiny GPS trackers on Purple Martins in eastern Ontario.
-Just last week, scientists from Nature Canada and York and Manitoba Universities, caught… read more →
+Just last week, scientists from Nature Canada and York and Manitoba Universities, caught Purple Martins, and with the greatest care, placed a small tracker… read more →

 Bird Day Ottawa was a great success this year, drawing close to a thousand people in the Ottawa-Gatineau area to Nature Canada’s annual bird and wildlife event.
 There were crafts for kids, live falcon demonstrations, and guided nature walks throughout the day.
 Bird Day is an event dedicated to celebrating nature, getting people excited about nature in their NatureHoods and connecting people – especially kids – to the nature all around them.
 Here are our top three reasons for celebrating nature in your NatureHood.
 Discover something new about your neighbourhood!
 Each guided nature walk at Bird Day revealed a different set of species and a variety of habitats.
-Depending on the time of… read more →
+Depending on the time of day and the season, you will likely see a different… read more →